 Everyone we make sushi with is amazed how easy the process really is.
 So, what are you waiting for?
-Let’s make some sushi!
+Let’s learn what maki is and make some homemade sushi!

 Do you love sushi?
 Have you ever tried sushi?

 It seems like when it comes to sushi, people fall into one of two camps: they can’t get enough or they’ve never tried it because the idea of eating raw fish sounds gross.

 Well, first of, if you’ve never tried sushi because of the raw fish deal.
 You need to know one important thing: there’s WAY more to sushi than raw fish.
 There are rolls with cooked seafood and there are rolls that just have veggies.